rveciana/BasemapTutorial/docs/plotting_data.rst

 `text(x, y, s, fontdict=None, withdash=False, **kwargs) <http://matplotlib.org/api/pyplot_api.html#matplotlib.pyplot.text>`_

-* The text method does not belong to Basemap, but directly to matplotlib, so it must be called from the plot or axe instance
+* The text method does not belong to Basemap, but directly to matplotlib, so it must be called from the plot or axis instance
 * x and y are the coordinates in the map projection.
-Arrays of coordinates are not accepted, so to add multiple labels, call the metho multiple times
+Arrays of coordinates are not accepted, so to add multiple labels, call the method multiple times
 * s is the text string
 * withdash creates a text with a dash when set to true
 * fontdict can be used to group the text properties